 Another featured work on the forthcoming album, a commission by Will Todd, a favourite with our audiences.
 Todd’s 2012 work Call of Wisdom premiered at St Paul’s Cathedral for the Diamond Jubilee of HM Queen Elizabeth II, subsequently topping the Classic FM Charts.
 His Birthday Quartet, is complex, approachable, moving and attractive.

 The album will also feature an exclusive instrumental version of Eric Clapton's Tears in Heaven, arranged and co-produced by Nick Ingman.

 A percentage of proceeds will go to the mental health charity Mind, who have agreed to support and endorse the album.
 We are delighted to have already raised over £1000 for Mind from the Language of the Heart project.
 You can read more about our reasons for supporting Mind on our Press page.

 Whilst recording the album, the Quartet performed several exciting concerts and worked with children in four London schools, sharing their enjoyment of Latin American music and prompting in-depth discussion with students about teamwork, musicianship and the power of potential.
 We raised money for Mind, opened discussions about mental illness with GCSE and A-Level students and performed for a fantastic event in aid of Surrey's premier mental health charity, Oakleaf.

 Our focus is now on promoting the new album, with which we are lucky to have support from Classic FM.
-An album launch is planned for the Autumn, along with new collaborations featuring choral music and tango dancers.
+An album launch is planned, along with new collaborations featuring choral music and tango dancers.
 Sign up to our mailing list to receive information about current and future events and check out the What's On page for concert listings.